4.286

 Urban Design Politics

-Examines ways urban design contributes to distribution of political power and resources in cities.
-Investigates the nature of relations between built form and political purposes through close study of a wide variety of situations where public sector design commissions and planning processes have been clearly motivated by political pressures.
-Lectures and discussions focus on specific case studies of 20th-century government-sponsored designs carried out under diverse regimes in the US, Europe, and elsewhere.
+Examines ways that urban design contributes to distribution of political power and resources in cities.
+Investigates the nature of relations between built form and political purposes through close study of public and private sector design commissions and planning processes that have been clearly motivated by political pressures, as well as more tacit examples.
+Lectures and discussions focus on cases from both developed and developing countries.

 Lawrence Vale